 Q. What is the difference between fresh and dried sourdough culture?

 A. Fresh sourdough culture is a portion of live, recently fed sourdough.
 It is shipped with a cold pack to ensure proper temperature is maintained and must be fed immediately upon arrival.
 Fresh sourdough culture can be ready for baking within 36 to 48 hours.
-Dried sourdough culture is shipped in a powdered form and is shelf stable for at least several months (keep in a cool dry place) so it does not have to be used immediately.
+Dried sourdough culture is shipped in a dehydrated form and is shelf-stable for at least several months (keep in a cool dry place) so it does not have to be used immediately.
 Dried sourdough culture is more appropriate if you are very busy or are planning to give it as a gift.
 Dried sourdough culture can be ready for baking within 3 to 4 days.
 Dried sourdough culture is also available for international shipping.